samjaninf/OFN-User-Guide---Master/setup-manuals/farmers-market-group-page.md

 ## Steps for setting up a Farmer's Market Group Page

-Setting up a Farmer's Market Group Page on the OFN is a two part process:
+Setting up a Farmer's Market Group Page on the Harvest To Order is a two part process:
 1. Create a group page- this acts as a directory of all producers who participate in the market\(s\).
 2. Add your stallholder’s profiles to the group page- You may need to create profiles for stallholders, or they can do this themselves.

 ## Step 1:  Create a group page

-If you manage or are involved in a farmers market and would like to create an OFN group page for it, the first thing to do is to contact us and we’ll setup the page for you.
+If you manage or are involved in a farmers market and would like to create an Harvest To Order group page for it, the first thing to do is to contact us and we’ll setup the page for you.
 Your market group page will be a personalised directory of enterprises who participate in your markets.
-For an example checkout the [Melbourne Farmer’s Markets](https://openfoodnetwork.org.au/groups/melbourne-farmers-markets#/map) group page below.
+For an example checkout the [Melbourne Farmer’s Markets](https://harvesttoorder.com/groups/melbourne-farmers-markets#/map) group page below.

 ![](../.gitbook/assets/mfm-directory.png)